peter-fm/tailswitch/README.md

 ## Configuration (Optional)

 **Note:** You usually don't need a config file!
-TailSwitch automatically shows your existing Tailscale profiles.
+Tailswitch automatically shows your existing Tailscale profiles.

 Only create `~/.config/tailswitch/config.toml` if you want to:
 - Add a NEW tailnet you haven't logged into yet